nikhilprakash99/GameOfLife/README.md

 ## Description

-This Project contains a simple but efficient implementation of Conway's game Of Life.We can visualize the simulations with the help of SFML.
-The application can also parse and simulate patterns from .rle files used by golly.
+This Project contains a simple but efficient implementation of Conway's game Of Life.
+The application also has a module to parse and simulate patterns from .rle files used by golly.

 ![Image Of Simulation](./Documentation/Sample%20Output.png)